-A type-safe disk [Sivathanu et al. 2006] is similar to a SDS system in that it too can perform semantically-aware optimizations by understanding the pointer relationships between disk blocks that are imposed by high layers, such as the file system.
-One difference between a type-safe disks and semantically smart disk systems is that, when using a type-safe disk, the file system must be modified in multiple ways, including the use of the expanded type-safe disk API.
+A type-safe disk [Sivathanu et al. 2006] is similar to a SDS system in that it too can perform semantically-aware optimizations by understanding the pointer relationships between disk blocks that are imposed by high-level layers, such as the file system.
+One difference between a type-safe disk, and semantically smart disk systems is that, when using a type-safe disk, the file system must be modified in multiple ways, including the use of the expanded type-safe disk API.
 The authors also describe a secure deletion type-safe disk, which tracks when a block is garbage-collected and overwrites it one or more times.
 It ensures that the block is not reallocated before it is overwritten by postponing associated updates to the free block bitmap until the overwriting is complete.

-Since the file system is modified in [Sivathanu et al. 2006], the authors guarantee that all previously deleted data is overwritten.
-This characteristic also requires the use of a modified file system, which may not be conducive to use of policies in many environments.
+Since the file system is modified Sivathanu et al. [2006] guarantee that all previously deleted data is overwritten.
+This characteristic also requires the use of a modified file system, which may not be conducive to the policies in many environments.
 A type-safe disk's overwriting granularity characteristics also result in the same unnecessary performance overhead and limited flexibility with security policies as SDS due to the overwriting of all data (sensitive or not).
 Like SDS systems, though, type-safe disks are easy to use in that they operate in a completely transparent fashion to the user.

-4.3 Encryption with Key Erasure
+4.3.
+Encryption with Key Erasure

 The third way to delete data securely is to encrypt the data and then securely erase the key.
 The encryption key is often securely deleted using overwriting methods.
-This combination allows for much faster secure deletion in that only a small key is overwritten instead of the entire file (which could be very large).
+This combination allows for much faster secure deletion, in that only a small key is overwritten instead of the entire file (which could be very large).
 The downside is the extra encryption/decryption overhead of regular file operations until the file is deleted.
 Not many specialized solutions exist.
-One solution [Peterson et al. 2005] is built on top of the versioning file system ext3cow [Peterson and Burns 2005].
-No commonly used solution that we are aware of exists for general-use file systems.
+One solution [Peterson et al. 2005] is built on top of the versioning file system, ext3cow [Peterson and Burns 2005], and is based on the all-or-nothing (AON) transform [Rivest 1997; Boyko 1999].
+AON is defined as a cryptographic transform that, given only partial output, reveals nothing about its input.
+AON is leveraged in the secure versioning file system to make decryption impossible if one or more of the ciphertext blocks belonging to a file (or a file version) is deleted.
+No commonly used solution of encryption with key erasure that we are aware of exists for general-use file systems.

 The policy and performance characteristics of any encryption method with the addition of key erasure are inherited from the base encryption method.
-The confidentiality characteristic is also inherited from the base encryption method with one caveat: if the encryption key is protected by a password and the password is merely forgotten, the strength of the secure deletion is directly correlated to the strength of the password.
+The confidentiality characteristic is also inherited from the base encryption method, with one caveat: the encrypted data may not stay "deleted" forever if the encryption method used to initially encrypt the data is ever broken.
+For example, this may occur if a weakness is ever found in the encryption method, or exhaustive search of the key space becomes possible.
+Also note that if the encryption key is protected by a password and the password is merely forgotten, the strength of the secure deletion is directly correlated to the strength of the password.
 It is best to delete the encryption key(s) securely through physical destruction or overwriting methods.
 The ease-of-use characteristic is degraded in that the user must destroy the key explicitly.